CeresBarros/SpaDES4Dummies/docs/Part1_DummyModel.md

 We suggest having a look at `?base::switch` too fully understand its behaviour.
 In short, `base::switch` tells R to execute (or switch) different code depending on the value of `EXPR` (here `eventType`).
 Here, this means that the behaviour of the function `doEvent.speciesAbundance` will change depending on the present `eventType`.
-So we need to define what behaviour it should have for each the event type defined in the module - namely, which functions will be executed and whether to schedule future events with `scheduleEvent`.
+So we need to define what behaviour it should have for each event type defined in the module - namely, which functions will be executed and whether to schedule future events with `scheduleEvent`.

 ##### **init**